THE MODERN MINT BLOG

 The final part of Dan Pearson’s list, to inspire you to hopefully plant a tree or two… we have so far seen his views on bulbs, perennials and grasses, but now we come to what he recommends we plant in the woodier genre!

 I would love to plant some of these and use them as topiary, my own favourite style of gardening – which you can see more of here in The Guardian.
-The Laurus nobles he recommends planting is of course a brilliant plant for topiary and pruning, mostly because it reflects the light and grows back when pruned.
+The Laurus nobilis he recommends planting is of course a brilliant plant for topiary and pruning, mostly because it reflects the light and grows back when pruned.

 As for the trees he recommends, I love Stewartia, a much too rare plant for our gardens as it can be kept small and offers fantastic leaf colour in the Autumn.
-And of course, Malus hupehbensis is one of the great blossom trees for anywhere – garden or the wild.
+And of course, Malus hupehensis is one of the great blossom trees for anywhere – garden or the wild.

 And do also check out this review of Dan Pearson’s excellent book ‘Spirit’.